anu-bdsi/workshop-intro-to-linux-aug-2023/02_linux_basics.md

 ## `wget` - Download files from the internet

-`wget` can download files from http/https/ftp addresses.
-We will use this command to download the files we are going to use in the variant calling workflow.
+This command allows you to download files from http/https/ftp addresses, we will use it to download the data for the variant calling workflow.

 First, let's create a directory to store the data files.